agrc/gis.utah.gov/_posts/2020-12-29-mapping-election-results.md

 Many of the maps that we see on election night, or in the media afterward, over-represent the distribution of voters.
 These maps work well for tabulation, but if we want a more representative view of our community -or the nation-, we can to apply a few simple GIS techniques.

-> The final product from this post can be viewed in this accompanying [interactive web map](https://utah.maps.arcgis.com/apps/webappviewer/index.html?id=8dbfe0d413af46b7920bf2303b175fbc).
-The methodology used is described at the end of this post.
+> You can explore the maps from this post in the accompanying [interactive web map](https://utah.maps.arcgis.com/apps/webappviewer/index.html?id=8dbfe0d413af46b7920bf2303b175fbc).
+The methodology is described below.

 ### Remove the uninhabited areas
 {: .text-left}

 In presidential elections, voting precincts are the lowest level of tabulation.
 Precincts primarily [cover all areas of the nation](https://www.nytimes.com/interactive/2018/upshot/election-2016-voting-precinct-maps.html) - whether inhabited or not.
 However, displaying results at the precinct level gives the impression that voters are evenly distributed across the landscape.
 Further confusing the viewer, precincts containing the fewest voters are often the largest in size - as they cover mountains and uninhabited areas.
 As a result, maps displayed at the precinct level often over-represent the vote count.
 A good example of this is in the surrounding areas of the Salt Lake Valley (Shown in Figure 1: Precinct Results).
 The large precinct in the northwest corner of the valley contains 27 registered voters.
 Likewise, one of the large precincts east of the valley, in the mountainous area, contains 15 registered voters.
 As you can see, when the results are mapped at the precinct level, these areas inflate the results.

 To get a more accurate view of our communities, we need to remove the uninhabited areas from the map.
 Essentially, we want to limit results to the areas where voters reside.
-In doing so, you’ll notice in Figure 1, two strikingly different view of the election.
+In doing so, you’ll notice in Figure 1, two strikingly different views of the election.

 In the Voter Results map, our attention is drawn away from the industrial and natural areas, and the highway corridors and educational institutions, and drawn toward the residential areas.
 This creates a more accurate representation of the vote count.